DylanPerdigao/Attendance-Record/README.md

   - If the class does not exist, it will do nothing
   - The workflow can have a latency of 5-10min

+## Credits
+  - Original Idea of [Rodrigo Sobral](https://github.com/RodrigoSobral2000)

 ## Legal Advice
 I am not responsible for the fraudulent use of this program, the intention is not to forget to mark your presence in classes.
-You need to disable the workflow if you're not present
+You need to disable the workflow if you're not present in class.

-## Credits
-  - Original Idea of [Rodrigo Sobral](https://github.com/RodrigoSobral2000)